Skip to main content

 When you configure worker nodes to prefer spot instances but fall back to on-demand virtual machines, you can customize how quickly Anyscale checks for spot instance availability after falling back to on-demand instances.
 By default, Anyscale sets this value to 60 minutes.
 Set a lower value to instruct Anyscale to preempt on-demand worker nodes in your cluster when spot instances become available.

 Use the replacement_threshold setting to override this default behavior.
-You can configure this setting for your entire cluster or for a group of worker nodes.
+You can configure this setting for your entire cluster or for individual worker node groups.
 Valid time units are s (seconds), m (minutes), and h (hours).

 {